-- (b) second, in meeting the expenses of the seizure and storage of the thing; and - (c) third, to the consolidated fund or, if the proceeds relate to a thing forfeited under section 438, the unclaimed moneys fund kept under the Public Trustee Act 1978. - (4) However, if the value of the thing is more than the amount prescribed under a regulation for this section, the commissioner must first obtain the Minister's approval to the proposed destruction or disposal.
+- (a) first, in meeting the expenses of the sale; and - (b) second, in meeting the expenses of the seizure and storage of the thing; and - (c) third, to the consolidated fund or, if the proceeds relate to a thing forfeited under section 438, the unclaimed moneys fund kept under the Public Trustee Act 1978.

+(4) However, if the value of the thing is more than the amount prescribed under a regulation for this section, the commissioner must first obtain the Minister's approval to the proposed destruction or disposal.